 We will be at the forefront leading the news agenda in Wales, researching and challenging party manifesto pledges, explaining in simple language how the Senedd works and what it can currently deliver and achieve.
 We will look at ways that Wales can do things differently and create a platform to discuss ideas for a better more prosperous Wales.

-Our original business plan was based on a September 2020 launch, however the current crisis has led us to accelerate our plans and launch sooner on a digital basis with the print element to follow once a sense of normality returns.
+Our original business plan was based on a September 2020 launch, however the pandemic led us to investigate accelerating our plans and launch sooner on a digital basis with a print element to follow once a sense of normality returns.
+Thanks to your responses and discussions with potential sponsors and investors we are now developing an enhanced plan which would see the paper and digital service launch concurrently.

-We are now in the process of raising the necessary funds required to hit the ground running.
-We will be employing a team of 4 journalists who can deliver the level of quality that you expect.
+We are now at the final stages of securing the necessary level of investment required to hit the ground running.
+We will be employing a team of 11 journalists and content editors who can deliver the level of quality that you expect.
 We have to underwrite and guarantee their wages for the first 12 months of operation.
 You can play your part by becoming a supporter here.
 Not only will you be helping us launch sooner, you will have access to exclusive content and online events.